Volvo Plans to Be the Future of Electric Cars with This New Design

 Volvo has its focus set on the future.
 The Swedish automaker debuted its Concept Recharge on June 30 to give the world a taste of how it sees electric vehicles (EVs) evolving.

 The new design does away with the gas-centric structures the company built its current EVs on.
 The new Volvo EVs will have space for a large battery which improves aerodynamics, and provides more storage space.
-Volvo is hoping to help their electric vehicle stand out

 Design details on the Volvo Concept Recharge